devture/matrix-corporal/docs/event-hooks.md

 The following fields can be used:

 - `routeMatchesRegex` - specifies a regular expression that needs to match against the incoming HTTP request's URI.
-If not specified, the Hook has a chance to run (provided it satisfies the rest of the matching criteria).
+If not specified, we don't do matching against this.

 	If specified, matching is done against the parsed path of the request URI (no query string).
 Example:
     - original request URI: `/_matrix/client/r0/rooms/!AbCdEF%3Aexample.com/invite?something=here`